EasySensors/ButtonSizeNode/pdf/EbayPageReadmeNoRFM.md

 - Temperature and humidity sensor Si7021
 - Light sensor BH1750, spectral responsibility is approximately human eye response.
 - Over the Air, firmware updates (OTA) ready.
 In combination with preprogrammed Dual Optiboot boot loader and External JDEC EPROM\Flash memory chip on board the Node allows OTA software updates.
-- Onboard RFM69-HW (high power version) or CW (low power consumption version) 433 MHz Radio transceiver with wire antenna
+- Ready for RFM69-HW or CW (via with PCB adapter) Radio transceiver with wire antenna
 - Onboard Atmel ATSHA204A CryptoAuthentication chip makes communication with the Node very secured.
 ATSHA204A implements secured handshake and if handshake fails the Node will not executing any command sent to it
 - Programming header is FTDI, TTL Serial.
 For programming, you need to have USB TTL Serial – FTDI adaptor
 - ENIG Emersion Gold finish